spaceemotion/SnatchAPI/README.md

 SnatchAPI
 =========

-Official REST-based API for CatacombSnatch
+Official REST-based API for CatacombSnatch based on the OpenInspire Framework made by Verexa